 Growth stage; higher income

-Once your business grows or your revenue exceeds projected income (good on you!), you will end up owing the government in premiums.
+Once your small business grows or your revenue exceeds projected income (good on you!), you will end up owing the government in premiums.
 Health insurance plans at this stage can get extremely expensive, sometimes even more than a mortgage payment on a house!

 When your business is doing well and growing, it is wise to switch to a health-based private plan.
 A health-based private plan will lock in a rate based on your current health condition so even as your income goes up, your health insurance premiums do not.
 This is certainly not the only option, as the private market for health insurance offers a candyland of plan options at various price points and coverage level.